Back to Reference

 Knowledge management

 Knowledge management involves capturing, organizing, and sharing knowledge across the organization.
-This ensures that employees have access to accurate and up-to-date information, which improves decision-making and reduces the time spent searching for information, enhancing overall productivity.
+This ensures that employees have access to accurate and up-to-date information, which improves decision-making and reduces the time spent searching for information.
+In one implementation, this led to a 180% increase in knowledge usage, enhancing overall productivity.

 Self-service portals and automation

 Self-service portals allow employees and customers to request services, report issues, and find information without direct assistance from support staff.
-Automation tools streamline repetitive tasks, reducing the workload on service teams, speeding up service delivery, and empowering users to solve their own issues quickly.
+Automation tools streamline repetitive tasks, reducing the workload on service teams and speeding up service delivery.
+In fact, a recent survey found that over 90% of workers said automation increased their productivity, empowering users to solve their own issues quickly.

 Benefits of implementing ESM